simplesurance/proteus/README.md

 ## About
 Proteus is a library for structured dynamic configuration for go service.
 It can be used to specify parameters a go service needs, and the parameters can be provided as command-line flags or environment variables.
+Parameter can be updated without restarting the application.

-# Project Status
+## Project Status
 This project is in pre-release stage and backwards compatibility is not guaranteed.

 ## How to Use